GoogleChrome/developer.chrome.com/site/en/blog/extension-side-panel-launch/index.md

   - extensions-news
 ---

 A year ago, in May 2022, we added the side panel to Chrome.
-This is a new companion surface that allows users to use tools like the reading list and bookmarks alongside the content they are browsing.
+This is a new companion surface that allows users to use tools alongside the content they are browsing.
 Today, we’re excited to announce that your extension can start showing content in the side panel, beginning in Chrome 114.

-## Better for users, easier for developers {: #experience }

 <figure>
   {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/OU9486fAP8Dqgrs83L39.png", alt="A dictionary extension that shows the definition of a selected word", width="800", height="537", class="screenshot" %}